Utah Lawyer Liability Attorneys

 George has been a member of the Utah Bar for more than 20 years and has represented attorneys in a variety of situations.
 George has been retained by insurance companies, and directly by law firms, to represent lawyers and law firms accused of breaching legal duties.
 He has succeeded in getting claims dismissed on motion or settled before a complaint was filed and the alleged malpractice made public.
 George has also helped lawyers avoid potential malpractice claims by taking over problematic cases and by assisting with technical issues and litigation strategies.
 George has been lead counsel in more than 20 trials in state and federal court.
 George is AV rated and has been recognized as Utah Business magazine’s “Legal Elite” in the category of Civil Trial work each year since 2006.

-George has given a number of continuing legal education presentations on avoiding legal malpractice and trial skills.
+George has given several continuing legal education presentations on avoiding legal malpractice and trial skills.
 George has been a member of the executive committee of the Utah Bar Litigation Section since 2003 where he has served as secretary, treasurer, and chair.

 Phil joined the Utah Bar in 1981.
 He has represented a wide variety of professionals, including lawyers, in malpractice cases for virtually his entire career.
 He has handled Bar complaints as well as the more traditional E&O Claims.
 While most of the legal malpractice cases Phil has defended arise in the litigation setting, he has defended cases arising out of the transactional (real estate, bankruptcy, adoption, etc.) context, the mediation context, and in the pre-suit settlement negotiation context.
 He has evaluated coverage for parties on both sides of the “v.”